 Posted by Erin Bishop in Import and Export

-The international market for equine semen is ever expanding and with the use of frozen semen has become a reality for any mare and stallion owner.
+The international market for equine semen is ever expanding, and with the use of frozen semen, has become a reality for any mare and stallion owners.
 The export of frozen semen is a more cost effective alternative to purchasing and shipping a live animal.
-It is also a more practical alternative when considering the stress some horses undergo during long hours of travel by plane or ship.
+It is also a more practical approach when considering the stress some horses undergo during long hours of travel by plane or ship.
 Most countries have written protocols for the import of frozen equine semen into their country.
 Here are some practical things to consider before embarking on this new endeavor.

 Importing Frozen Semen